PAIDiPaidThis.com

 Why the price varies so much

 Timing belt prices vary because access differs wildly between engines.
-On some cars the belt is right there behind a cover, while on others engine mounts, ancillaries or even the whole front end have to come away first, adding hours.
-That labour, at a dealer or an independent rate, is nearly the whole bill because the belt is a cheap part.
-Whether you bundle in the water pump, tensioner and idler pulleys, which is usually the sensible move, changes the parts side.
-And the make and model set the interval and the difficulty, so two cars of the same age can cost very different amounts for what sounds like the same job.
+On some cars the belt is right there behind a cover, while on others engine mounts, ancillaries or even the whole front end have to come away first, adding hours to the job.
+That labour, at a dealer rate or an independent rate, is nearly the whole bill because the belt itself is a cheap part.
+Whether you bundle in the water pump, tensioner and idler pulleys, which is usually the sensible move while everything is already stripped down, changes the parts side of the invoice too.
+Who actually does the work matters as much as what is done: a franchised main dealer, owned by or tied to the manufacturer, tends to charge a higher hourly labour rate and use only manufacturer parts, while an independent garage can often fit an equivalent quality part for a lower rate and still do the job properly.
+Where you live plays a part as well, since labour rates in and around big cities and the South East generally run higher than in smaller towns, simply because rent, wages and overheads differ.
+And the make and model set both the interval and the difficulty, so two cars of a similar age can end up with very different bills for what sounds, on paper, like the same job.

 How to pay less

-• Get several quotes through BookMyGarage or WhoCanFixMyCar, as cambelt prices vary hugely.
+• Get several quotes through BookMyGarage or WhoCanFixMyCar rather than accepting the first figure, as cambelt prices vary hugely between garages.

-• Use a specialist independent rather than a main dealer, since this is one of the biggest labour savings going.
+• Use a specialist independent rather than a main dealer, since this is one of the biggest labour savings going for this particular job.

-• Have the water pump and tensioner done at the same time to avoid paying the labour again later.
+• Have the water pump and tensioner done at the same time to avoid paying the labour bill twice when the pump eventually fails on its own.

-• Check your car's actual interval rather than replacing the belt too early out of caution.
+• Check your car's actual manufacturer interval rather than replacing the belt too early out of caution, or too late to save money.

-• Ask whether your engine has a timing chain instead, as chains are often lifetime and need no scheduled change.
+• Ask whether your engine actually has a timing chain instead of a belt, as chains are often designed to last the life of the engine and need no scheduled change.

 Common questions